MrJew/darwin/README.md

         def fitnessFunction(self,x,y,z):
             return x + y + z/3

-    runGP(configClass=Config(),configXml="config.xml")
+    runGP(configClass=Config(),xmlConfig="config.xml")

 Where "config.xml" is the location of the configuration XML you want to use.

 6.There are two ways to configure the framework, one is through the XML file as shown above and the other one is through the code with expressions.
 What runGP does is

     def runGP(xmlConfig=None,configClass=None):
         c = Configuration(configClass=configClass,configXml="config.xml")
         c.configure()
         p = Populator(configuration=c)
         p.populate()
         return p

 However this does not give us the opportunity to dynamically  configure the framework.
-To do that we need to work with the configuration and population class directly like this as shown below:
+To do that we need to work with the configuration and population class directly like this as shown below.
+Change the code in rungp with this:

     c = Configuration(configXml="config.xml")
     c.setTargetService("http://localhost:8080") # if you run dummyInstance that's the url to access it c.setEvaluatingService("http://localhost:8844") # if you run cherryInstance that's the url to access it c.pop = 1000 # define the population c.gen = 1000 # define the generations
+    p = Populator(configuration=c)
+    p.populate()

 This code will set the evaluating service which mean it will not run your targetFunction as a fitness but rather what the web service located at "http://localhost:8844" returns.
 This web service can be ran through dummyInstance.py .
 You can try applying the same expression you used in the targetFunction in the service.